scaleway/scaleway-cli/CONTRIBUTING.md

 ### Commands validation

-For the namespaces, resources, and verbs, the validation is done in Scaleway's internal `mordor` repository, in `mordor/protoc-gen-mordor/validate.go`.
+Some validation is done internally on Scaleway's side: see [scaleway-sdk-go/docs/CONTINUOUS_CODE_DEPLOYMENT.md](https://github.com/scaleway/scaleway-sdk-go/blob/master/docs/CONTINUOUS_CODE_DEPLOYMENT.md)
+This is true for:
+- command namespaces, resource, verb

 The rest is manually checked for now as it is too difficult to automate it.